spookyuser/instant_client/README.md

 ## instant-client

 I just wanted something that i can do mutations with in python with some type safety and these are the first steps toward that.
 Also it was mostly 78 shotted with gpt-5.
+If you have any ideas please feel free to make a pr or issue or discussion, there are so many things that can be improved here and i doubt this is the best way of doing this.

 ### How it works